a-lurker/a-lurker.github.io/docs/rex-beckett-posts.md

 I showed in Multiple Conditions 1 how a code chunk could be converted to a function.
 With small adjustments, the function call can pass the parameters to be used for the test.
 Now a single piece of code can be used to test several devices.
 The function code can even be added to your Startup Lua so it may be called from any scene.
 In the following examples, I changed the original lines that set the parameters to comments (with --) as a reminder of what each parameter means.

-Function to check if a temperature is within a range
+Function to check if a temperature is within a range:

 ```lua
 function checkTemp(dID, tLow, tHigh, allow) --dID = 55